2019 UNHCR Global Consultations with NGOs

 - the Global Refugee Forum

-In line with UNHCR’s process of decentralisation and regionalisation, we are pleased to announce that regional consultations will be organised.
+In line with UNHCR’s process of decentralisation and regionalisation, we are pleased to announce that regional consultations will be organised throughout 2019.
 They will focus on the regional context and operational priorities as well as discussion on Global Refugee Forum.

 3. 2019 Innovation Award

 The NGO Innovation Award was announced for the first time in 2018, and received 165 submissions from 57 countries.
 The winners were SINA Loketa, an organization that empowers youth to self-actualize in a Ugandan refugee camp, and Artemisszió, a foundation that is creating an inclusive community space in Hungary.

 The aim of the Award is to highlight NGO efforts and achievements that advance the innovative delivery of services to persons of concern to UNHCR.
 The Award 2019 looks for innovative and inclusive solutions in two categories: partnerships and connectivity.
 A jury composed of UNHCR and external partners will select a winner of each category, and award a prize of USD 10,000 to each.

 For further details, please visit the award's website.

 Day 1 (3 July 2019)

 - Opening Plenary - Conversation with the High Commissioner